stijn-dejongh/lovecraft_public_domain/raw_converts/hwb.md

-  When, after countless vicissitudes, Yalden came at last into sight of the Cave of Winds amid the glistening boulders, he knew indeed that report had not lied concerning the isolation of Anathas&rsquo; lair.
+  When, after countless vicissitudes, Yalden came at last into sight of the Cave of Winds amid the glistening boulders, he knew indeed that report had not lied concerning the isolation of Anathas' lair.
 The cavern-mouth was well-concealed, and over everything an ominous quiet lowered.
 There was no trace of habitation, save of course the ossuary ornamentation in the front yard.
 With his hand on the sword that had been sanctified by a priest of Oorn, Yalden tremblingly advanced.
 When he had attained the very opening of the lair, he hesitated no longer,